-(COM 2221)

-Sherrie Malone | (618) 634-3229 | sherriem@shawneecc.edu
+(COM 2221) Minimum 65 hours Craig Bradley | (618) 634-3345 | craigb@shawneecc.edu

 The computer systems and security specialist degree includes training in the areas of programming, logic, analysis and design, computer operations, operating systems, database, data communications, advanced computer application packages, networks, security and assurance of system functionality.
 The curriculum will give the student a thorough background in computers, which is required to compete in today's business, industry, and government job environments.
 The student will be trained through classroom experience, "hands-on" computer operations, and practical applications.